simaoribeiro/csharp-driver/doc/features/open-telemetry/tracing-rfc.md

 }
 ```

-As it is necessary to have multiple observers being triggered on driver'actions, this proposal includes a composite pattern that will aggregate multiple observer instances for that work.
+As it is necessary to have multiple observers being triggered on driver's actions, this proposal includes a composite pattern that will aggregate multiple observer instances for that work.

 The new composite classes will implement the interfaces `IConnectionObserver`, `IObserverFactory`, `IObserverFactoryBuilder`, `IOperationObserver`, `IRequestObserver`, as shown below: